apache/arrow-cookbook/cpp/CONTRIBUTING.md

   :dedent: 4
 ```

-Each `recipe` directive has two requried arguments.
+Each `recipe` directive has two required arguments.
 The first is
 a path to the file containing the source file containing the snippet
 and the second is the name of the snippet and must correspond to a
 set of CreateRecipe/EndRecipe calls in the source file.